rrangasa/EGR314raj.github.io/docs/03-Component-Selection/Component-Selection.md

 ## Module's Selected Major Components

-The following sections are the selected major components necessary for  .....
+The following sections are the selected major components necessary for the sensor (gyroscope) subsystem of Team 305.

 ### Power Management